dcarda/docker.example01/Step_1/README.md

 docker run -p 8080:8080 -p 9990:9990  -it   codewarrior23/personal-repository:wildfly-step1
 ```

-You should be able to look at the JBoss Administration Console here:
+You should be able to look at the JBoss Administration Console here (remember the userid/password is admin/admin):

 ```text
 http://localhost:9990/console/index.html